umijs/umi/docs/plugins/api.md

 ### addHTMLStyles

-Add the Style tag to the HTML.
+Add the Style tag to the HTML. e.g.:

-e.g.

 ```ts
 api.addHTMLStyles(() => {